Senior Lecturer in Psychology

 The nature of this subject combination will mean that you develop a wide range of both generic and specific skills that are valued by graduate employers.
 You will be adaptable and your communication and analytical skills will be developed through the course modules.

-Pursuing a career in teaching, educational psychology, research, child psychology, counselling, clinical psychology or child and adolescent mental health this course is ideal for you.
+If you are interested in pursuing a career in teaching, educational psychology, research, child psychology, counselling, clinical psychology or child and adolescent mental health this course is ideal for you.

 Psychology is applied to many professional contexts.
 Upon completion of this course, you can progress to postgraduate training to obtain British Psychological Society (BPS) ‘chartered’ status as a counselling, clinical, educational, or health psychologist.